-But this is the principle Arthur is asserting, against myself and liberalism.
+But this is the principle Andrew is asserting, against myself and liberalism.

 Feminists think that women should be free from fear of rape, and that, if raped, no one should be able to excuse themselves with “well, she was asking for it”.